Israel halts fuel shipments to Gaza over fire balloon launches

 On Wednesday, Israel reduced the area where it permits Palestinians to fish from 15 miles (24 km) to eight miles (13 km), calling it a response to the balloon launches.

-Reporting by Rami Ayyub in Tel Aviv and Nidal al-Mughrabi in Gaza Editing by Robert Birsel
+Reporting by Rami Ayyub in Tel Aviv and Nidal al-Mughrabi in Gaza; Editing by Robert Birsel and Catherine Evans